by Kevin Hogan

 Hypnosis is an old word that once meant sleep, another misnomer.
 When a person is in a “state” of hypnosis they are actually in the exact opposite state of sleep!
-They are in a state of heightened awareness, focused concentration and attention.
+For results to be attained, the individual must be in a state of heightened awareness, focused concentration and attention.

 As more practitioners learn the specific skills to help those who suffer from tinnitus, more people will share their results.
 There is work to be done.
 It has been shown in countless studies that people who suffer from tinnitus tend to have more “somatics” than the population as a whole.

 People who suffer from tinnitus largely either suffered from depression or stress related anxiety before the onset of the noise.
 This fact, in part, explains the efficacy of hypnosis in the relief of tinnitus.
 For many decades it has been known that hypnosis reduces stress, anxiety and phobias.
 Now we are learning that hypnotherapy is effective in the treatment of depression, and, now tinnitus.

 When a person experiences tinnitus or any illness, there are emotional clusters of feelings attached to the illness within the neurology of the brain.
 In psychology, these are known as “state dependent memories.”
 The memories are so powerful because of the emotional attachment to them.
 With tinnitus, the emotions can run the gamut from anger to anxiety and distress to depression.

 The hypnotherapists job is two-fold.
 The therapist must desensitize or defuse the emotional intensity from the associations so that the person has a better opportunity for improvement.
 Once the emotional clusters have been removed, the therapist will help the client’s unconscious mind focus on other stimuli than the noise.
 Combining CBT with diffusion can make for a valuable approach.